15 sustainable staycations and eco-retreats in Gloucestershire

 Squirrel’s Nest Treehouse in Lydney

-Outdoorsy guests will love being just a short distance from the Wye Valley, where they can hike, bike and kayak, as well as trying to spot the Forest of Dean’s elusive resident wild boar.
+Outdoorsy guests will love being just a short distance from the Wye Valley, where they can hike, bike and kayak, as well as trying to spot the elusive resident wild boar.
 Then, spend the evening rustling up a delicious barbecue on a private island; cooking your own wood-fired pizza; or settling down next to the fire pit and toasting marshmallows after a day of exploring.

 Daylesford Cottages near Kingham